irena-flextool/flextool/docs/reference.md

 These parameters will define how the node will behave and use the data it is given (available choices are marked in *italics*):

 - `name` - unique name identifier (case sensitive)
-- `is_active` - is the model/node/unit active in a specific scenario: *yes* (if not defined, then not active).
-Only exist in Toolbox 0.7, before 5/2024.
-It is replaced by `Entity Alternative` sheet.
 - `has_balance` - does the node maintain a balance for inputs and outputs: *yes* (if not defined, then balance is not maintained)
 - `has_storage` - does the node represent a storage and therefore have a state: *yes* (if not defined, then no storage)
 - `invest_method` - Choice of investment method: either *not_allowed* or then a combination of